warmbowski/sea-201d5/week-1/class-04/support.md

 ###Move the alerts into the browser window:
 Using the code from class today as a model, move the alert feedback to the game player into `<p>`  or `<h2>` tags or similar that display in the browser window. **a-c-p**

-###Add color to your Game page:
-Depending on whether the user answers each question correct or incorrect, the actual answer which shows up on your game page should turn green (for correct) or red (for incorrect).
-You will use the code examples from class and adapt that logic to your game.

 ###Update the README file:
 Always take a look at your README file and see if it needs updating based upon your most recent work.